wanghuan2054/oracle/Oracle Summary.md

         SELECT A.INDEX_NAME AS TABLE_NAME, A.TABLESPACE_NAME , A.PARTITIONED , 'INDEX' AS TYPE
           FROM USER_INDEXES A )

-SELECT T1.TABLE_NAME, NVL(T1.TABLESPACE_NAME, 'USERS') AS TABLESPACE_NAME , T1.PARTITIONED , T1.TYPE , T2.COLUMN_NAME, T2.DATA_TYPE
+SELECT T1.TABLE_NAME, T1.TABLESPACE_NAME , T1.PARTITIONED , T1.TYPE , T2.COLUMN_NAME, T2.DATA_TYPE
   FROM TAB_IDX_TBS T1 LEFT OUTER JOIN ALL_TAB_COLUMNS T2
   ON (T1.TABLE_NAME = T2.TABLE_NAME AND DATA_TYPE IN ('BLOB', 'CLOB')
    AND OWNER = 'P1MODADM')